HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ### Activating the Virtual Environment

 It is crucial to activate the virtual environment before installing the package.
 This prevents conflicts with other Python packages/installations on your computer.
 To activate, still working in a terminal, type `venv\Scripts\Activate`.
 (To later deactivate the virtual environment, type `deactivate` in the terminal.)
-You will know that you've successfully activated the virtual environment, because its name will appear adjacent to the command prompt.
+You will know that you've successfully activated the virtual environment if its name appears adjacent to the command prompt.

 ![Fig. 2.1: Activated Virtual Environment](../images/venv_activated.png)